nakky/Snowball/README.md

 Snowball is a Server-Client network engine for C#.
 It communicate with other terminals on TCP and UDP.

-You can use Snowball for communication in LAN (ex.
+Snowball can be used for communication in LAN (ex.
 VR/AR, IoT, and so on), and communication via Internet.
 Programming Interfaces of this engine are very simple, and allow intuitive use.
 Configuration and Data Channel Registration, almost all these things have to be done.

 ## Installation